 In 1910 a group of workers from São Paulo founded Sport Club Corinthians Paulista.
 Supporters and the media also call the club ‘Timão‘ (‘big team’).
 The club won 36 state championships between 1914 and 2019; ten national championships; one CONMEBOL Libertadores in 2012; and two FIFA Club World Cups in 2000 and 2012.
 According to the Brazilian Institute of Geography and Statistics, Corinthians has 29 million supporters in Brazil, being one of the biggest Brazilian clubs in number of fans.
 Corinthian’s mascot is a musketeer.

 Cruzeiro is another club coming from the state of Minas Gerais.
 Their first match took place in 1921.
 By then, the club used to compete under the name Società Sportiva Palestra Italia.
 Their mascot is the fox and the club’s color is blue.
 Cruzeiro and Atlético Mineiro are longtime rivals, being the biggest clubs of Minas Gerais.
-Cruzeiro won several championships during the years, including 38 state championships, 10 national championships (four Campeonatos Brasileiros and two Copas do Brasil) and two CONMEBOL Libertadores, in 1976 and 1997.
+Cruzeiro won several championships during the years, including 38 state championships, 10 national championships (four Campeonatos Brasileiros and six Copas do Brasil) and two CONMEBOL Libertadores, in 1976 and 1997.
 Footballer Ronaldo Fenômeno started his professional career playing for Cruzeiro in 1993.

-Not only the club with most supporters in Brazil, but Flamengo also has the biggest fan base in the world — 33 million supporters, according to FIFA.
+Not only the club with the most supporters in Brazil, but Flamengo also has the biggest fan base in the world — 33 million supporters, according to FIFA.
 Based in Rio de Janeiro, they are also the richest football club in Brazil.
 Just like Botafogo, Flamengo initiated his history as a rowing club in 1895.
 Eventually, the official football team started playing in 1912.
 Flamengo’s mascot is the vulture and its colors are red and black, usually presented in stipes.
 Flamengo won 35 state championships between 1914 and 2019; nine national championships (six Campeonatos Brasileiros and three Copas do Brasil); and two CONMEBOL Libertadores in 1981 and 2019.
 Flamengo’s biggest idol and most famous football player is Zico.

 Fluminense is the oldest football club in Rio de Janeiro, founded in 1902.
-Their three colors, green, white and dark red, are a big representation of the club.
+Their three colors, green, white, and dark red, are a big representation of the club.
 Fluminense and Flamengo are responsible for the biggest rivalry matches in Rio de Janeiro.
 Their matches are called Fla-Flu.
-Fluminense has won 31 state championships and five national titles (Campeonato Brasileiro in 1970, 1984, 2010 and 2012 and Copa do Brasil in 2007).
+Fluminense has won 31 state championships and five national titles (Campeonato Brasileiro in 1970, 1984, 2010, and 2012 and Copa do Brasil in 2007).
 The word ‘fluminense‘ in Portuguese is a demonym for people that are born in the State of Rio de Janeiro.

 Grêmio is a Brazilian professional football club based in the state of Rio Grande do Sul, in the south of Brazil.
 Its rivalry with Internacional is considered one of the most heated in the world, and the matches are known as ‘Grenal’.
 Grêmio won 38 state championships between 1921 and 2019; seven national championships and three CONMEBOL Libertadores.
 The club was founded in 1903.
 Its colors are blue, white and black and its mascot is the musketeer, just like Corinthians in São Paulo.
 Renato Gaúcho is Gremio’s biggest idol, he played for the club from 1982 until 1987.
 He is the current head coach for the club.